io-fault/io-fault.github.io/integration/chapters/test.u-query/src/u-query.py/source.txt

 """
-# Analyze the &.nodes.Cursor implementation.
+# Analyze the &.query.Cursor implementation.
 # Currently, somewhat redundant with the route tests, but
 # check the functionality with respect to the configured &module.context.
 """